nseniak/opwatch/README.md

 ### The Opwatch shell

-Opwatch can start an interactive Javascript read-eval-print loop, which is useful for learning and experimenting.
+Opwatch can run as an interactive Javascript read-eval-print loop, which is useful for learning and experimenting.
 To start the interactive loop, run the Opwatch command without any argument:

 ```sh